-Since January 2016, the Kyrgyz Republic benefits from preferential access to the EU market as a beneficiary of the EU's GSP+ which requires the ratification of 27 core international conventions on human and labour rights, environmental protection, and good governance.
-Kyrgyzstan is a lower-middle income economy with a per-capita income of $1.440 in 2022.
-Total EU imports from the Kyrgyz Republic amounted to about €147 million in 2022, however, only about €8 million where imported using GSP+ preferences as most imports benefit from most favoured nation duties.
-Although the country faces a number of structural challenges, such as a high dependence on remittances and a large informal sector, GDP growth has been very steady over the recent years with an average between 4-5%.
+Since January 2016, the Kyrgyz Republic benefits from preferential access to the EU market as a beneficiary of the GSP+ which requires the ratification of 27 core international conventions on human and labour rights, environmental protection, and good governance.
+Kyrgyzstan is a lower-middle income economy with a per-capita income of $1,970 in 2023.
+Total EU imports from the Kyrgyz Republic amounted to about €116 million in 2023.
+As most of the country's exports enter the EU duty-free under the EU's normal tariff regime, the scope for preferential imports under the GSP+ is limited - these stood at €5.2 million in 2023.
+Although the country faces a number of structural challenges, such as a high dependence on remittances and a large informal sector, GDP growth has been high in recent years, reaching 6.2% in 2023.

 The GSP+ is a special incentive arrangement for Sustainable Development and Good Governance that supports vulnerable developing countries.
 Next to fulfilling the eligibility requirements of the Standard GSP, GSP+ countries are required to ratify 27 international conventions on human rights, labour rights, environmental protection and climate change, and good governance.
 In order to ensure effective implementation of the conventions as well as compliance with reporting obligations, the EU engages in monitoring activities with the GSP+ countries.
 GSP+ beneficiaries can benefit from complete duty suspensions for products across approximately 66% of all EU tariff lines.